bluz71/things_with_js/README.md

     _things.coffee_ file in the assets/javascripts directory.
 The actual validation occurs via the  _on blur_ and _on focus_ events for the name input field.

+  * The style checkbox will toggle the background and text style of the **Thing** name in the table contained on the index page.
+This is done client side only via JavaScript.